top of page

 Working in Progress

-Invocations of Freedom in the Context of Predictive Algorithms
+Invocations of Freedom in the Age of Predictive Algorithms

 AI and the Exercise of Freedom: The Politics of Personal &Planetary Prediction